Before you APPLY, make sure you have:

 New York City

-For additional information please contact The Actors Fund at 212.221.7300 or contact the closest regional office.
+For additional information please contact the Entertainment Community Fund at 212.221.7300 or contact the closest regional office.

 WE ARE AGMA: THE LABOR UNION THAT REPRESENTS THE ARTISTS WHO CREATE AMERICA’S OPERATIC, CHORAL, AND DANCE HERITAGES